iamolegga/nestjs-cookie-session/README.md

 ### NestCookieSessionAsyncOptions

-`NestCookieSessionOptions` is interface of options to create cookie session module, that depends on other modules, has next properties:
+`NestCookieSessionOptions` is the interface of options to create cookie session module, that depends on other modules, has next properties:

 - `imports` - **optional** - modules, that cookie session module depends on.
 See [official docs](https://docs.nestjs.com/modules).
 - `inject` - **optional** - providers from `imports`-property modules, that will be passed as arguments to `useFactory` method.
 - `useFactory` - **required** - method, that returns `NestCookieSessionOptions`.

+## Migration

+### v2

+`cookie-session` and `@types/cookie-session` are moved to peer dependencies, so you can update them independently.

+---

 <h2 align="center">Do you use this library?<br/>Don't be shy to give it a star! ★</h2>